Loving Someone: Background and development

 In an interview with Coup de Main, the 1975's drummer and producer George Daniel told Shahlin Graves that "Loving Someone" went through several iterations.
 He allegedly began creating the song by "just messing around" as if he were attempting to write a piece of melody.
-The producer used an old stem of lead singer Matthew Healy's voice and chopped up the syllables before inputting the notes, a process he compared to "essentially just jamming using stems".
+The producer used an old stem of lead singer Matty Healy's voice and chopped up the syllables before inputting the notes, a process he compared to "essentially just jamming using stems".
 Daniel continued to drag and rhythmically chop the stem, ensuring it was developed in the proper key.
 Once a succinct part was created thereafter, he combined it with a "really simple melody" that he wanted before finding the proper notes and beginning work on the lyrics.
 There were no words in the syllables used in the finalised stem, but phonetically the sample sounded like the phrase "loving someone", so the 1975 developed the lyrics around that.
 Speaking with Dork's Ali Shutler, Healy revealed that "Loving Someone" was inspired by the line "Hey kids, we’re all just the same.
 What a shame", from fellow album track "Paris".
 The singer said that the former song helped create "the whole glue of the knowledge of us all being a witness to this madness".